kokoscript/loopy-desktop/README.md

 ### Cursors

 To revert to the basic X11 cursors, edit `~/.icons/default/index.theme`, clearing out the value after `Inherits=`.
-Do the same with `~/.config/gtk-3.0/settings.ini`, but with the `gtk-cursor-theme-name` variable.
-You'll need to do this *after* you've finished using lxappearance, otherwise the cursors will be reset to the system default.
+Do the same with `~/.config/gtk-3.0/settings.ini`, but with the `gtk-cursor-theme-name` variable. **You'll need to do this *after* you've finished using lxappearance, otherwise cursors will be reset to the system default.**

 In the case that the basic X11 cursors *still* don't show up, edit the .theme files in `/etc/X11/cursors`, clearing the value of `Inherits` for each as before.